michi-d/codility_solution/README.md

 Each notebook contains one challenge, respectively.
 These solutions are guaranteed to score 100% on both evaluation criteria: correctness and performance.

-I have solutions for the following exercises:
+There are solutions for the following exercises:

 #### Lesson 1
 * BinaryGap